ayushb03/colpali-qwen2-vl-ocr-search/README.md

    - Users can upload their image files through the web interface.
 The app supports JPG, JPEG, and PNG formats.

 2. **Build Index**:
    - After uploading an image, users can click the **Build Index** button.
-This process extracts relevant information and builds an index for quick retrieval.
+This process extracts relevant information and builds an index with the ColPali architecture for quick retrieval.
-   - The application utilizes a **RAGMultiModalModel** to index the image, ensuring efficient search capabilities.
+   - The application utilizes a **RAGMultiModalModel** to index the image (in the byaldi library), ensuring efficient search capabilities.

 3. **Keyword Input**:
    - Users can input a keyword into a designated text box to search for specific terms in the extracted text.